i3bdul3ziz/HW_W02_D03_DOM/README.md

 ### Bonus

 - Remove the list bullet points from your lists
 - Add the book cover image.
-For each book, add an `img` element for each book on the page
+For each book, add an `img` element on the page
 - Change the style of the book depending on whether you have read it or not (e.g. make the text color red if you have read it)

 ---